Queer erasure: Lesbian erasure

-Lesbian erasure is the tendency to ignore, remove, falsify, or re-explain evidence of lesbian women or relationships in history, academia, the news media, and other primary sources.
-Lesbians may also be ignored within the LGBT community and their identity may not be acknowledged.

 Trans erasure

 In 2007, Julia Serano discusses trans-erasure in the transfeminist book Whipping Girl.
 Serano says that transgender people are "effectively erased from public awareness" due to the assumption that everyone is cisgender (non-transgender) or that transgender identification is rare.
 The notion of transgender erasure has been backed up by later studies.

+In 2025, transgender erasure has intensified, particularly in the United States, due to significant policy shifts and executive actions.
+On January 20, 2025, President Donald Trump issued Executive Order 14168, titled "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government."
+This order mandates federal agencies to recognize only two sexes, male and female, as determined at conception, effectively disregarding the existence of transgender and nonbinary identities.

+Following this directive, numerous federal agencies have removed references to transgender individuals from their materials.
+For instance, the National Park Service eliminated mentions of transgender people from the Stonewall National Monument's website, altering the acronym "LGBTQ+" to "LGB."
+Similarly, the Centers for Disease Control and Prevention (CDC) expunged information related to transgender health from its resources and withdrew funding from research projects that promoted what the administration called "gender ideology."

+Aro and ace erasure

+Aromantic erasure

+Aromantic people are often erased due to the societal expectation that everyone prospers with an exclusive romantic relationship, something that Elizabeth Brake has coined as the term amatonormativity.
+Aromantic people face continued pressure and prejudice to conform to the "social norms" and form a permanent romantic relationship such as marriage.

 Asexual erasure

 Intersex erasure

-Intersex and transgender individuals are often erased in public health research which conflates sex and gender (see: sex and gender distinction).
+Intersex and transgender individuals are often erased in public health research which conflates sex and gender (see sex–gender distinction).
 The narrow and inflexible definitions of sex and gender in some countries means some intersex and non-binary people are unable to obtain accurate legal documents or identification, preventing their access to public spaces, jobs, housing, education and basic services.
 It is only recently that the concept of legal rights for intersex people has been considered, even in LGBTI activist circles.
 However, there is a growing intersex activist community which campaigns for intersex human rights, and against intersex medical interventions which they see as unnecessary and mistreatment.